v0ss3n/midimadness/_posts/2024-12-13-building-the-pcb.md

 ### **Potentiometer**

-Solder the potentiometer (knob) at the location where the pcb shows the text "E_textile_tuner_1" If the potentiometer is struggeling to fit in the holes bend them over a bit with your hands to make it fit in the spot.
+Solder the potentiometer (knob) at the location where the pcb shows the text "E_textile_tuner_1" If the potentiometer is struggling to fit in the holes bend them over a bit with your hands to make it fit in the spot.
 Solder all the pads (also the potentiometer mounting pads).

 ![](https://mm.digikey.com/Volume0/opasdata/d220001/derivates/2/002/703/MFG_PTV09A%28640x640%29.jpg)